HONG1992/permamodel/README.md

 The suite of permamodel routines as well as some useful ancillary packages can be installed using the bash script:

     $ permamodel/permamodel/examples/install\_pm.sh

 If this file is downloaded to your system, you can change it to executable and run it with:

     $ chmod +x ./install\_pm.sh
     $ ./install\_pm.sh

 By default, this will install a Python 2.7 environment and the permamodel suite to the subdirectory ./pm\_env (or a different subdirectory, if specified as a command line argument to install\_pm.sh).

-# bmi-gipl_v0.1
-The Fortran bindings for the Basic Modeling Interface of the GIPL model. bmi\bmi_impl.f90 contains all required subroutines.
-All input files are in examples folder.
-The gipl_cfg.cfg contains an information about input files location and parameters setup.

-How to build executables for GIPL model.
+How to build executables for the bmi-gipl_v0.1 model.
 -----

+The Fortran bindings for the Basic Modeling Interface of the GIPL model contains in bmi-giplf90_v0.1\bmi\bmi_impl.f90.
+The bmi-giplf90_v0.1 contains example of testing model against measured ground temperatures in 'examples' folder, and unit tests in 'testing' folder.
+The gipl_cfg.cfg is a configuration file containing an information about input/output files location and parameters setup.

 To build the BMI Fortran-bindings and tests:

     $ mkdir _build && cd _build